 Jaws Led To The Over-Hunting Of Sharks

-Hollywood hosts an impressive track record of creating long-lasting boogie men.
-Perhaps one of the longest-lived among those is the spectre of the murderous Great White shark from the 1975 movie, Jaws.
+Maybe too effective, in fact.
 Ever since the huge success of Jaws, sharks continue to suffer an undeserved and negative reputation as bloodthirsty predators with human flesh on their minds at all times.
-Christopher Neff, a lecturer at the University of Sydney, Australia, says public often fails to distinguish fictional monsters from reality.
+Christopher Neff, a lecturer at the University of Sydney, Australia, says the public often fails to distinguish fictional monsters from reality.
 "No great white shark has ever acted like the one that terrorizes Amity Island [the community portrayed in Jaws]."

 The irrational fear inspired by the film led to shore side communities around the world to implement punitive laws against sharks who happen to stray close to shore.
 Over the years, these laws resulted in the unnecessary deaths of thousands of sharks, and also encouraged a trend in hunting sharks as trophies or parts to be sold to certain culinary markets in Asia.
 Estimates give an upwards of 100 million sharks killed each year, resulting in a shark population somewhere between six and eight percent.

 In the underwater, shark-version of Hollywood, we imagine they play a completely different horror movie every year.
 The story of one confused shark who accidentally strays too close to shore and then his entire family gets murdered by a group of humans who are thirsty for shark blood.
 It's called Quint, and they play it every summer and it terrifies every little shark child in the sea.

 The Fiction Of Fight Club Transformed Into Reality